 - The Witcher: The Big Bad accidentally does this to himself.
 In response to Geralt preparing to kill him with his silver, beast-killing sword (having been disarmed of his steel human fighting one), he utters "That sword is for monsters!"
 Geralt's response is pretty much a silent "Yeah, I'll let you puzzle it out Sherlock", as he stabs him through the chest.

 - Much eariler in the game, Geralt has this little gem

 "Witchers are known to carry two blades.
 A silver blade for monsters and steel for humans."

 "Both are for monsters."

-- Which is actually a literal truth, as the steel swords utilized by Witchers are made from meteorite ore, and certain monsters are as susceptible to that as other monsters are for silver.
+- Which is actually a literal truth; the steel swords utilized by Witchers are made from meteorite ore, and certain monsters are as susceptible to that as other monsters are to silver.

 - Castlevania: Symphony of the Night: "Die, monster!
 You don't belong in this world!"

 - The World Ends with You: Neku says this to Joshua after the latter's identity as the Composer and plan to destroy Shibuya are revealed.

 - Within the first third of the game, more specifically, after Neku's utterly heartless reaction to Rhyme's erasure, we had this little gem: